 The welcome email is sent to the extension users automatically upon creating an extension, though it’s easy to resend from the Management Console.
 Attached to this email is a provisioning file.
-The user just has to double click on this attachment, or drag and drop to the client.
+The user just has to double click on this attachment, or drag and drop to the App.

 All an Administrator has to do, is log into the Management Console, go to the Extensions page on the left, highlight the Extension they want to provision, and press the “Send Welcome Email” button.
 Of course, make sure your phone system has a correctly configured SMTP server, and valid email addresses defined on the extensions.

-Finally, our 3CX Clients for Android and iOS make use of PUSH technology.
+Finally, our 3CX Apps for Android and iOS make use of PUSH technology.
 This is a native feature smartphones have, that allows applications to hibernate when they are not in use, and activate only when required.
 This drastically reduces the battery consumption.
-This means that your 3CX Client on your mobile device will only wake up when you are receiving an incoming call.
+This means that your 3CX App on your mobile device will only wake up when you are receiving an incoming call.
 This requires no manual configuration from the user.